corda/corda/docs/source/setting-up-a-corda-network.rst

 * ``rpcAddress``: The address to which Artemis will bind for RPC calls.
 * ``webAddress``: The address the webserver should bind.
 Note that the port must be distinct from that of ``p2pAddress`` and ``rpcAddress`` if they are on the same machine.
+* ``notary.serviceLegalName``: The name of the notary service, required to setup distributed notaries with the network-bootstrapper.

 Bootstrapping the network
 ~~~~~~~~~~~~~~~~~~~~~~~~~